Option market making with hedging-induced market impact: Market modeling and the market maker problem

 \subsubsection{Order book representation}

 In line with the approach of Predoiu, Shaikhet, and Shreve~\cite{PredoiuShaikhetShreve11}, we aim to represent the order book of the underlying asset while maintaining full flexibility regarding its structure.
 In particular, the framework accommodates order books with missing price levels, which may result in a discontinuous shape with gaps.
-We assume that the shape of the order book is time–invariant.
+While empirical evidence indicates that order book depth can be highly stochastic, we assume for simplicity that the shape of the order book is time-invariant.
+This assumption could be relaxed, for example by allowing regime-switching or stochastic variations in the order book shape.
 It is characterized by two piecewise continuous functions: $f_B$ for the bid side and $f_A$ for the ask side.
 These functions are required to satisfy Assumptions~\ref{ASS:market_making_orderbook_integrability} and \ref{ASS:market_making_right_truncated_depth}.

 \begin{Assumption}[Integrability of the order book shape] The order book densities satisfy

 together with the integrability conditions:

 \end{Assumption} Assumption~\ref{ASS:market_making_orderbook_integrability} ensures that the total quantity and value represented in the order book are finite.
 This condition reflects the idea that market participants do not perceive the firm’s fundamental value as unbounded.
 We also impose that beyond a certain price level no liquidity is available, which is consistent with empirical observations that liquidity does not extend indefinitely.
 This requirement is formalized in Assumption~\ref{ASS:market_making_right_truncated_depth} \begin{Assumption}[Right–truncated depth] There exist $U_A,U_B\in(0,\infty)$ such that